-We shall learn music which combines Eastern and Western elements in rhythmic and/or melodic structure; also songs and instrumental music, which are non-Western, but are well-suited to be played by Western classical and folk instruments, and by musicians who have no prior knowledge of that style.
+We shall learn music which combines Eastern and Western elements in melodic and/or rhythmic structure; all will be well-suited to be played by Western classical and folk instruments, and by musicians who have no prior knowledge of that style.

 Tutor website: www.magicviolin.co.uk